upb-lea/meta_RL_PMSM/README.md

 ## Commissioning Buffer Sampling

 This thesis' context was designed to be static.
 Therefore, a comprehensive input had to be selected.
-This was done by sampling the state/action space using [DESSCA](https://github.com/max-schenke/DESSCA)
+This was done by sampling the state/action space using [DESSCA](https://github.com/max-schenke/DESSCA).
+Executing the script [DESSCA_Sampling.py](Code/Data_Selection/DESSCA_Sampling.py) will result in samples for the context generation save [here](Save/DESSCA_Samples/).